Did Davos Man pick the wrong destination?

 "Davos would hate us.
 We are dreamers and they want solutions to everything."

-"Lastly 40 percent of participants (who come free) are from politics, academia, civil society, media, trades unions etc. Do they epitomise the 1 percent?
+"Lastly 40 percent of participants (who come free) are from politics, academia, civil society, media, trades unions etc. Do they epitomize the 1 percent?
 Doubtless they can give their own reply."

 Hay Cartagena goes in the opposite direction: set in a spectacular stone-walled port city built by the Spanish Empire to guard its hoards of gold and silver before the treasure was shipped home over the Atlantic, the main venues include a 17th century converted convent, a charming early 20th century theatre close to the sea and the open courtyard of a Spanish colonial cloister filled with palms and tropical flowers.
 Temperatures stay well above 20 degrees Centigrade and often move into the 30s; the blue skies rarely cloud over.